seedstack/io-addon/custom-parsers.md

 addon: "I/O"
 menu:
     IOAddon:
-        weight: 40
+        weight: 30
 ---

-If available parsers doesn't fit your needs, IO add-on provide a SPI (Service Provider Interface) for custom parsers.
-There is three kind of parser available: parser with static template, dynamic template or without template.
+If available parsers don't fit your needs, the IO add-on provide an SPI for custom parsers.
+There are three options to provide your own parser: static template, dynamic template or without template.

-# Parser with static template
+# Static template
-Parsers with static template initialize template with files from `META-INF/templates` directory.
-For instance, ` JasperTemplate` is initialized with a `.jrxml` file.

-Create a new one, require to extend three classes: `AbstractBaseTemplate`, `AbstractBaseStaticTemplateLoader` and `AbstractTemplateParser`.
+In this case, templates are loaded from files within the `META-INF/templates` directory.
+You need to extend three classes:
+{{< java "org.seedstack.io.spi.AbstractBaseStaticTemplateLoader" >}}, {{< java "org.seedstack.io.spi.AbstractBaseTemplate" >}} and
+{{< java "org.seedstack.io.spi.AbstractTemplateParser" >}}.

+- The template loader loads the template from the corresponding resource in `META-INF/templates` directory.
-- Template have all information on the file to parse.
+- The template have all information necessary to parse a file.
-- Parser is able to transform an `InputStream` with the template into a model.
+- The parser is able to parse an InputStream and produce a model, using the template information.
-- Template loader initialize template with corresponding resource from `META-INF/template` directory

-# Parser with dynamic template
+# Dynamic template

-For dynamic template directly implement `TemplateLoader` interface instead of `AbstractBaseStaticTemplateLoader`.
+In the case of a dynamic template, your loader will completely handle the loading logic.
+Implement the {{< java "org.seedstack.io.spi.TemplateLoader" >}}
+interface:

 	public class MyDynamicTemplateLoader implements TemplateLoader<MyTemplate> {